qhr961217-CMU/2PC-FSP/README.md

     d. *Decision acknowledge message*: Same as decision message lost, the server will resend the message when timeout happens until it receives acknowledge message from all users.

+5. The commitment decision result will be made if and only if the server has received all the voting messages even if the user message timeout.

-5. Both server and users might be failed and failure recovery mechanism should deal with commit process recovery.
+6. Both server and users might be failed and failure recovery mechanism should deal with commit process recovery.
 In the model, I assume that all completed actions would be recorded in log files atomically.
 Therefore, both server and users could be restored by their records in log files.

 ## *Safety* & *liveness* Properties